Otkriveni ostaci DNK drevne kornjače

 - Chandrayaan-3: A lunar mission led by the Indian Space Research Organization (ISRO) to explore the Moon’s surface and conduct scientific experiments.

-- NASA: Nacionalna uprava za aeronautiku i svemir, svemirska agencija Sjedinjenih Država odgovorna za civilno istraživanje i istraživanje svemira.
+- NASA: Nacionalna uprava za zrakoplovstvo i svemir, američka svemirska agencija odgovorna za civilno istraživanje svemira.

 - No specific URLs provided.